kevinlin1/text-classifier/README.md

 There are three provided datasets: `toxic.tsv`, `tiny.tsv`, and `spam.tsv`.

-> ⚠️ The provided `toxic.tsv` and `tiny.tsv` files contain text that may be considered profane, vulgar, or offensive.
+> **Instructors**: The provided `toxic.tsv` and `tiny.tsv` files contain text that may be considered profane, vulgar, or offensive.
 If you plan to re-distribute this assignment, please exercise caution and review the text content carefully.
 While the assignment does not ask students to read any of the text in the `tsv` files, the contents of the files may be inadvertently displayed by error messages or other parts of the program during the course of development.
 We recommend using the `spam.tsv` file.

 Alternatively, consider asking students to generate their own datasets using text messages or emails they've received from others.
 This can be a valuable exercise for students to learn how data can be formatted and the vast quantity of data that the classifier needs before it begins to function robustly. `tsv` ([tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values)) files can be [converted from a spreadsheet](https://support.google.com/merchants/answer/160569?hl=en) or carefully written in a text editor.
 Our format requires two columns: for each entry, a **label** and the corresponding **message**.